John Gilbert (actor): Personal life

 Gilbert was married four times.
 His first marriage, on August 26, 1918, was to Olivia Burwell, a native of Mississippi whom Gilbert had met after her family moved to California.
 They separated the following year and Burwell returned to Mississippi for a while.
 She filed for divorce in Los Angeles in 1921.

 In February 1921, Gilbert announced his engagement to actress Leatrice Joy.
 They married in Tijuana in November 1921.
 As Gilbert had failed to secure a divorce from his first wife and the legality of Gilbert and Joy's Mexican marriage was questionable, the couple separated and had the marriage annulled to avoid a scandal.
-They remarried on March 3, 1922.
-The marriage was tumultuous and, in June 1923, Joy filed for legal separation after she claimed that Gilbert slapped her face after a night of heavy drinking.
+They remarried March 3, 1922.
+The marriage was tumultuous, and Joy filed for legal separation in June 1923 when she claimed Gilbert slapped her face after a night of heavy drinking.
 They reconciled several months later.
 In August 1924, Joy, who was pregnant with the couple's daughter, filed for divorce.
 Joy later said she left Gilbert after discovering he was having an affair with actress Laurette Taylor.
-Joy also claimed that Gilbert had conducted affairs with Barbara La Marr (with whom he had a romance before his marriage to Joy), Lila Lee and Bebe Daniels.
+Joy also claimed Gilbert had affairs with Barbara La Marr (with whom he had a romance before his marriage to Joy), Lila Lee and Bebe Daniels.
 Gilbert and Joy had a daughter, Leatrice Gilbert (later Fountain; September 4, 1924 – January 20, 2015).
 Joy was granted a divorce in May 1925.

 In 1929, Gilbert eloped with actress Ina Claire to Las Vegas.
 They separated in February 1931 and divorced six months later.
 Gilbert's fourth and final marriage was on August 10, 1932, to actress Virginia Bruce, who had recently costarred with him on the MGM film Downstairs.
 The entertainment trade paper The Film Daily reported that their "quick" wedding was held in Gilbert's dressing room on the MGM lot while Bruce was working on another studio production, Kongo.
 Among the people attending the small ceremony were the head of MGM production Irving Thalberg, who served as Gilbert's best man; screenwriter Donald Ogden Stewart, whose wife Beatrice acted as Bruce's matron of honor; MGM art director and set designer Cedric Gibbons; and his wife, actress Dolores del Río.
 Bruce retired briefly from acting following the birth of their daughter Susan Ann; however, she resumed her career after her divorce from Gilbert in May 1934.

 Before his death, Gilbert dated actress Marlene Dietrich from 1935 until his death in 1936 as well as Greta Garbo from 1926 to 1927.
 When he died, he had recently been slated to play a prominent supporting role in Dietrich's film Desire.